Relax and enjoy the experience.

 Wear clothes that you won't fall out of or that won't rise while you're dancing.
 Do a test run first to save any embarrassing situations.

 When at Salsa social party,s don't sit down for too long and watch people dance.
 It can make you feel inadequate and often you will think everybody looks better than you.
 The truth is everybody thinks you're better than them when you're dancing.

 A person sitting down doesn't look good.
 A person on the dance floor enjoying themselves does.

 Don't be put off going to Salsa parties if you've only been doing Salsa classes for a short time.

 Regular social dancing will aid your Salsa learning and speed up your progress a lot more than just taking lessons alone.

 Sometimes listening to what someone else has told you can help your Salsa, both positive and negative comments can be useful learning tools.

-Your age and size bears no relation to how quickly you will learn.
+Your age and size bear no relation to how quickly you will learn.
 Your attitude, however, does.

 Don't let a friend or partner stop you from coming to Salsa classes or parties due to the fact they feel they aren't doing so well or they are struggling to learn.
-Give them encouragement if they are feeling low.
+Encourage them if they are feeling low.

 You can attend social dancing parties quite happily by yourself - no one will think you're strange if you do.